 The Census Bureau suspended in-person data collection for the CPS/HVS on March 20th, 2020.
-The suspension of in-person interviews-termed personal visits by CPS/HVS- continued through the entirety of data collection for the second quarter during April, May, and June.
-During this period, the Census Bureau continued to conduct the CPS/HVS by telephone, including efforts to collect telephone interviews for households and vacant units that would normally have been in-person interviews.
+The suspension of in-person interviews-termed personal visits by CPS/HVS-

 Beginning in July, the Census Bureau began to reinstitute personal visits.
 The reintroduction of in-person data collection started in limited areas of the country in July, in additional areas in August, and in all areas of the country by September and October.
 For November and December in-person data collection was suspended for some areas based on local guidance, though to a lesser extent than the past two quarters.
 Also, beginning in December, 'drive-bys' were allowed.
 Interviewers were allowed to drive by the sample unit, as another method to try to determine the vacancy status.